 - Instruction on how to identify, evaluate, respond to, and control project risks

 - A safe community where project managers can discuss risk-related issues

 - Tips, tools, and techniques to help project managers achieve their project goals in less time

 - Courses and materials to help project managers prepare for the PMP and PMI-RMP exams

 I enjoy teaching, coaching, and helping project managers.
-But life is more than work for me.
-When I’m not working, I enjoy taking my wonderful wife on trips, golf, fishing, hunting, gardening, guitar, and teaching others how to speak Southern.
-I am a Christ follower and I'm actively engaged at Ingleside in Macon, Georgia.
+But life is more than work.
+I enjoy taking trips with my wonderful wife, golf, fishing, hunting, gardening, guitar, and teaching others how to speak Southern.
+I am a Christ follower and I'm actively engaged at Ingleside Baptist Church in Macon, Georgia.